Arpit098/TokenVesting/README.md

 # DApp: Token Vesting

 Welcome to the Organization Token Management DApp!
 This DApp is designed to allow organizations to register themselves and set up vesting schedules for their users.
-The smart contract powering this DApp is deployed on the Avalanche Fuji C testnet.

 ## Features